CtrlK

 Specificity

-Names the domain (Cursor AI prompts) and mentions some actions like 'create effective custom prompts' and references 'project rules, prompt engineering patterns, and reusable templates,' but doesn't list multiple concrete distinct actions (e.g., doesn't specify what kinds of templates, how rules are structured, etc.).
+Names the domain (Cursor AI prompts) and mentions some actions like 'create effective custom prompts' and references 'project rules, prompt engineering patterns, and reusable templates,' but doesn't list multiple concrete discrete actions (e.g., doesn't specify what creating a prompt entails, what templates look like, etc.).

 2 / 3